 At present, there are no committees or subgroups reporting to the JPSAB.
-However, the JPSAB will retain the power to establish such groups to focus on specific matters in the future as it sees fit.
+However, the JPSAB will retain the power to establish such committees or subgroups to focus on specific matters in the future as it sees fit.

-The JPSAB will report to the Responsible Authority upon request, and summaries of annual activities of the JPSAB will be included in the Judicial Pension Board Annual Report.
+The JPSAB will report to the Responsible Authority upon request, and summaries of annual activities of the JPSAB will be included in the JPB Annual Report.

-- The appointment process of members to the JPSAB; and
+- The appointment process of members to the JPSAB

-- Summary minutes of board meetings (redacted where appropriate to respect confidentiality or the requirements of the Data Protection Act 1998).
+- Summary minutes of JPSAB meetings (redacted where appropriate to respect confidentiality or the requirements of the Data Protection Act 1998).

 The JPR15 requires that JPSAB members do not have conflicts of interest.
 As such, all members of the JPSAB are required to declare any potential conflicts of interest and this is an ongoing requirement.

-The Terms of Reference of the JPSAB will be reviewed annually to ensure suitability, and will be subject to periodic review into the future.
-The JPSAB may make recommendations to the Responsible Authority with regard to potential changes to these Terms of Reference and accompanying annexes.
+The Terms of Reference of the JPSAB will be reviewed by the Independent Chair annually to ensure suitability, and will be subject to periodic review in the future.
+The JPSAB may make recommendations to the Responsible Authority with regards to potential changes to these Terms of Reference and accompanying annexes.

 Annex A: Support from the Ministry of Justice

-Support for the Judicial Pension Scheme Advisory Board (JPSAB) will be provided by officials from the relevant directorate in the Ministry of Justice (MoJ).
-This is currently determined as Judicial Policy, Pay and Pensions.
+Support for the Judicial Pension Scheme Advisory Board (JPSAB) will be provided by officials from the relevant directorate in the Ministry of Justice (MOJ).
+This is currently determined as Judicial Pay and Pensions.

-- Draft minutes will be circulated to the JPB members, and will be ratified at the next JPB meeting.
-These minutes will then be published on the relevant internet site, redacted where appropriate to respect confidentiality or the requirements of the Data Protection Act 1998.
+- draft minutes will be circulated to the JPSAB members, and will be ratified at the next JPSAB meeting.
+These minutes will then be published on the relevant internet site, redacted where appropriate to respect confidentiality or the requirements of the Data Protection Act 1998

-All meetings will be held at the offices of Punter Southall, 11 Strand, London, WC2N 5HR.
+All meetings will be held at the offices of Xafinity Punter Southall, 11 Strand, London, WC2N 5HR.